 \subsection{In vitro experimental data - quantum dot transport}

 This section revisited the data sets used in \cite{Jensen2021} in which quantum dots are transported by a single kinesin-1 (kin-1) motor, a single dynein-dynactin-BicD2 (DDB) motor, and by a Kinesin-1/DDB pair.
-In~\cite{Jensen2021}, Jensen et al. developed a protocol for finding changepoints in cargo trajectories that can be projected along the length of a straight microtubule and reporting velocity distributions.
-The differences in velocity distributions and run lengths revealed the difference for different molecular motor families.
-Since our proposed CPLASS can handle multidimensional data sets, we apply it directly to these quantum dot data sets without projecting the two-dimensional data into a one-dimensional format.
-We then calculate the CSA bootstrap ensemble curves (see the left panel of Figure~\ref{fig:will_hancock_CSA}) based on the collection of estimated segment speeds and durations in each motor family group after running CPLASS.
-The CSA plot illustrates the differences among the motor experiments that correspond with what one might expect in a molecular motor "folklore".
-In other words, Kinesin-1 steps processively with consistent behavior, while DDB (orange curves) exhibits a broader range of speeds.
-When both motors are present (green curves), the speed is generally lower, reflecting the tug-of-war state.
+In~\cite{Jensen2021}, the authors developed a protocol for finding changepoints in cargo trajectories that can be projected along the length of a straight microtubule and reporting velocity distributions.
+The differences in velocity distributions and run lengths revealed the behavioral difference for the biophysical state of three distinct motor-cargo arrangements.
+Since our proposed CPLASS can handle multidimensional data sets, we applied it directly to these quantum dot data sets without projecting the two-dimensional data into a one-dimensional format.
+We then calculated the CSA bootstrap ensemble curves (see the left panel of Figure~\ref{fig:will_hancock_CSA}) based on the collection of estimated segment speeds and durations in each motor-cargo system after running CPLASS.
+The CSA plot illustrates the differences among the motor experiments that correspond with what one might expect in a molecular motor ``folklore.''
+In other words, Kinesin-1 motors step processively with consistent behavior, while DDB motors (orange curves) exhibit a broader range of speeds.
+When both motor types are present (green curves), the speed is generally lower, possibly reflecting a tug-of-war state.
 The right panel of Figure~\ref{fig:will_hancock_CSA} - weighted kernel density estimation (WKDE) of inferred segment speeds with weights given by segment durations across the three groups is a good tool for visualizing our argument.
-The tug-of-war phenomenon is more evident in this plot with more slow-segments - one mode around $0$ (Kin1DDB), and the second mode is evident for cases when one of the motors wins.
-The multimodal we observe in the WKDE here is also reported in the paper of \cite{Jensen2021}.
+The tug-of-war phenomenon is more evident in this plot with more slow segments: one mode near $0$ (Kin1DDB), and the second mode is evident for cases when it appears one motor is dominant.
+The multimodality we observe in the WKDE here is also reported in the paper of \cite{Jensen2021}.
 All of these confirm the observations made about the data sets but offer a more refined and robust characterization.